xuChenSJTU/SAT-master-link-prediction/README.md

 # SAT-master-online.
 This is a Pytorch implementation of our "Learning on Attribute-Missing Graphs" in terms of the link prediction task.
+The codes of node attribute completion task are on: https://github.com/xuChenSJTU/SAT-master-online

 ####################################################################################.
 1. It is accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2020.